Sourcerers-Ops/OSO/Community Management/Live Streaming.md

 9. Moderators - Give your viewers a path to becoming a mod and reward them for it.
 Often times you can do moderator only giveaways and rewards.
 Give your moderators some ground rules so they know when to ban people, what you think is okay, how you handle trolls, what access and commands they have to your bots, what they should and should not say, etc.

 10. Make a List - A checklist will be your best friend when streaming.
 There is a lot to remember when conducting a stream, you will want to simplify your process as much as possible.
 This will help you build it as a habit but in the beginning you will need that check list.
 Until you have moderators and other people to help, automate everything you can.
 Do be mindful of how your automated posts work, spamming people can quickly make people unfollow you.

+### Community Currency and Loyalty Store

+As a content request we will describe in detail how to create a community currency, Web3 loyalty store, and fun ways to build a rewarding experience for your viewers like we have on the [Dapp Digest](https://dappstream.live/cloudbot).

+#### What you will need